junyanz/iGAN/README.md

 * Drawing Pad: This is the main window of our interface.
 A user can apply different edits via our brush tools, and the system will display the generated image.
 Check/Uncheck `Edits` button to display/hide user edits.
 * Candidate Results: a display showing thumbnails of all the candidate results (e.g., different modes) that fits the user edits.
 A user can click a mode (highlighted by a green rectangle), and the drawing pad will show this result.
 * Brush Tools:  `Coloring Brush` for changing the color of a specific region; `Sketching brush` for outlining the shape. `Warping brush` for modifying the shape more explicitly.
-* Slider Bar: drag the slider bar to explore the interpolation sequence between the initial result (i.e. randomly generated image) and the current result (e.g., image that satisfies the user edits).
+* Slider Bar: drag the slider bar to explore the interpolation sequence between the initial result (i.e., randomly generated image) and the current result (e.g., image that satisfies the user edits).
 * Control Panel: `Play`: play the interpolation sequence; `Fix`: use the current result as additional constraints for further editing  `Restart`: restart the system; `Save`: save the result to a webpage. `Edits`: Check the box if you would like to show the edits on top of the generated image.